tgenman/STEM_vault/notes/math/graphs/Incident vertex and edge.md

 TARGET DECK: Math::Graph
 START
 Math prop
-Question_eng: Incident vertex and edge
+TITLE: Incident vertex and edge
-Question_rus:
+TITLE_rus:
 Answer_eng: The vertex $u$ and the edge $uv$ are said to be incident with each other.
 Answer_rus:
 Formula_main: